Home | Team Members | Rob Winder

 Areas: Personal Dispute Resolution, Business Dispute Resolution

-Rob is a Senior Associate (Chartered Legal Executive), based in our viaduct office.
+Rob is a Senior Associate (Chartered Legal Executive) and Head of Property Litigation, based in our viaduct office.

 Born and brought up in Cumbria, Rob began his legal career as a Trainee legal executive with Cartmell Shepherd qualifying in 2007.